alperozisik/dockerLab/README.md

 CMD ["/bin/bash", "echo", "Hello World"]
 ```

 **EXPOSE** creates a hint for users of an image that provides services on ports.
-It is included in the information which can be retrieved via `$ docker container inspect <container-id>`.
+It is included in the information which can be retrieved via `docker container inspect <container-id>`.

 Note: The EXPOSE command does not actually make any ports accessible to the host!
-Instead, this requires publishing ports by means of the `-p` or `-P` flag when using `$ docker container run`.
+Instead, this requires publishing ports by means of the `-p` or `-P` flag when using `docker container run`.

 **ENTRYPOINT** configures a command that will run no matter what the user specifies at runtime.